MattKotsenas/manager-README/README.md

 ### Collaborate using git and coding tools

 I prefer to keep code, docs, designs, and discussions together.
 That means I prefer to write docs in Markdown and check them into a repo over using Word shared via OneDrive / Dropbox.
 As engineers, we work daily in git, Markdown, and pull requests for collaboration.
 If these tools are insufficient for our needs, let's improve the tools rather than bypass them.
-For instance, if you'd like to add diagrams to your docs, consider tools like [Mermaid][mermaid] which are supported in GitHub, (and partially supported in Azure DevOps).
+For instance, if you'd like to add diagrams to your docs, consider tools like [Mermaid][mermaid] which are supported in GitHub and Azure DevOps.
 Furthermore, docs that are kept separate from the code tends to rot quickly.

 ## After-hours communication